cnlohr/badderapple/README.md

 ## Reverse-LZSS

 Because we are heavily lacking in the RAM department, I turned LZSS upside-down, and instead of backtracking in the decoded stream, I decided to decode in the original data stream.
 This _is_ less effective, because many of the references backwards in time do not align to useful bit boundaries, but overall, it is not that bad.

+Instead of references being locations (byte-wise) in the output stream, this gives references, bit-wise in the input stream.

 The idea is that each bit in the stream either indicates a literal note is being emitted, or, a refernce to somewhere earlier in the stream is being created.
 When a reference is created, it pushes the current decode location and number of notes to decode onto a stack, and the encoder begins decoding the incoming bitstream starting at that previous reference.